-More importantly, we find that the role played by insider trading restrictions on the substitution effect from accruals to real activities earnings management is found to be stronger for firms in countries with more restrictive insider trading regulation, than those in countries with less restrictive regulation.
-This finding complements those found in prior studies and one potential explanation for the substitution effect is that it serves as a response by managers to an increase in disclosure requirement or firm-specific incentives.
+More importantly, we find that insider trading restrictions play a reinforcing role on the substitution.
+In other words, the result is found to be stronger for firms in countries with more restrictive insider trading regulation, than those in countries with less restrictive regulation.
+This finding complements those found in prior studies and one potential explanation for the substitution effect is that it serves as a response by managers to an increase in disclosure requirement or firmspecific incentives.